-Penn State's Employee Assistance Program (EAP) is available for Penn State employees if they have a problem with substance abuse or if someone they know may have a problem.
-If you suspect that you or someone close to you may have a problem with alcohol or other drugs... stop hurting and start healing.
+Health Advocate, Penn State's Employee Assistance Program (EAP) is a free and voluntary resource available for benefits-eligible Penn State employees, spouses, dependent children, parents, and parents-in-law.
+In addition to healthcare assistance, work/life support, and short-term counseling, Health Advocate can help with substance abuse issues of the employee or those around them.
+If you suspect that you or someone close to you may have a problem with alcohol or other drugs..
+Health Advocate is here to help you stop hurting and start healing.
 For more information about the University's drug and alcohol prevention efforts, please see the "Health Promotion and Wellness" and "Crime Prevention and Safety Awareness Programs" sections of this Annual Security Report.

-- Penn State faculty and staff can reach the EAP, Health Advocate, 24 hours a day, 7 days a week, by calling 866-799-2728. - Any employee or supervisor with additional questions related to alcohol and other drug problems may contact Labor and Employee Relations at 814-867-0041.
+- Penn State benefits-eligible employees can reach Health Advocate 24 hours a day, 7 days a week, by calling 866-799-2728.
+Employees can also email answers@HealthAdvocate.com or access their webpage at https://members.healthadvocate.com/ - Any employee or supervisor with questions related to suspected substance abuse at work by a colleague or employee may contact Labor and Employee Relations at 814-867-0041.